 Book: On Managing Yourself: Harvard Business Review’s 10 Must Reads – a collection of insights by leaders and writers on how to better manage yourself in our busy working lives.
 It is relevant to those who are feeling the pressures of daily living to help them perform better at work and develop a better work-life balance.

 Book: Self Compassion by Kristen Neff – this seminal book paved the way for bringing self-compassion to the mainstream and is an easy and insightful read which bring self-compassion to life.

 Book: Learned Optimism by Martin Seligman – influential text which demonstrates how optimism enhances our quality of life and how anyone can learn and practice it.

 Article: Why Is Resilience So Hard?
 Harvard Business Review

 Article: When Executives Burn Out – Harvard Business Review – recognising the signs of burnout, the research behind it and what you might to do combat it.

-Video: How to be inclusive while leading in a fast moving service – Prerana Issar Chief People Officer encourages us to consider why leadership is so important during the COVID-19 crisis.
+Video: How to be inclusive while leading in a fast moving service – Prerana Issar, former Chief People Officer encourages us to consider why leadership is so important during the COVID-19 crisis.
 In our leadership at the present time we mush highlight the importance of inclusive, distributed leadership that gives a platform to the many voices, communities and stakeholders when making decisions.